MrMarsellus/dfcn-masternode-recovery-helper/README.md

 ## Files

 - `dfcn-mn-recovery.sh` – main script
-- `trusted_addnodes.txt` – optional trusted addnode list (used in mode 2 and mode 3)
+- `trusted_addnodes.txt` – optional trusted addnode list (used in mode 2, mode 3 and as early bootstrap source in mode 4)
 - `recovery_pose_bans.txt` – optional PoSe banlist managed by the script (only if PoSe feature is used)

 ## Installation & Start